ssgaryss/LetsVulkan/README.md

 3. Configuring the dependencies:

-   Run the Windows-GenProject.bat file found in scripts folder.
-This will build the project with VS2022.
+   Run the Setup.bat file found in scripts folder.
+This will downdload all you need and build the project with VS2022.
 ## Vulkan Tutorial
 Device local Vertex and Index Buffers.
 ![Buffers.](example/Buffers.png)